muhammadfarhan19/hadis-app/README.md

 # Hadis App

 Welcome to the Hadis App!
-This project is developed using Next.js 14 and Tailwind CSS.
+This project is developed using `Typescript`, `Next.js 14`, and `Tailwind CSS`.
 You can explore the live version of the app [here](https://hadis-app.vercel.app/).

 ## Table of Contents
 - [Installation](#installation)